kaiiiz/hugo-theme-monochrome/exampleSite/content/layouts/docs/balloon.md

 ### balloon_resources

 Content resources.
-URL must relative to base URL.
+URL must relative to base URL. (with /)

 Take this page for example: